Local retired Soldier never tires of running

 |0

-This work, Local retired Soldier never tires of running, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Local retired Soldier never tires of running, by Eric Pilgrim, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT